 Its main appeal is not that it writes one blog post better than every other tool.
 The appeal is workflow: brand voice, campaign assets, templates, team collaboration, and marketing-focused outputs.
 If your team is creating ads, landing page copy, email sequences, product messaging, and blog drafts, Jasper can help keep those assets moving.

 Jasper also makes sense for teams that have a defined brand voice and want AI to stay closer to that voice across multiple writers or campaigns.
 That is more useful than it sounds.
 A lot of AI content fails because every draft sounds like it came from the same generic assistant.
-Brand controls help reduce that problem.
+Brand controls help reduce that problem, especially once more than one person is producing assets.

 Best for: Marketing teams, campaign copy, brand voice consistency, and multi-format assets.